Ssri7774/Mailgun-Events-Extractor/README.md

     ```

 3. After retrieving the events, the script will:
- - Save the raw JSON output to a file named {domain}-report.json.
+ - Save the raw JSON output to a file named `{domain}-report.json`.
  - Ask if you want to filter the events by subject.\
  - If filtering is chosen, enter the desired subject.
- - Save the filtered results to {domain}-filtered-report.json.
+ - Save the filtered results to `{domain}-filtered-report.json`.

 4. You will then be prompted to convert the JSON data to CSV format:
   - Choose to use either the raw or filtered data.
-  - The CSV file will be saved as {domain}-report.csv or {domain}-filtered-report.csv.
+  - The CSV file will be saved as `{domain}-report.csv` or `{domain}-filtered-report.csv`.

 ## Example
 ```
 Enter your Mailgun API key:
-Enter your Mailgun domain (e.g., mg.yourdomain.com): mg.lionheartfundingprogram.com
+Enter your Mailgun domain (e.g., mg.yourdomain.com): mg.yourdomain.com
 Enter the start epoch time (e.g., 1729017600): 1729017600
 Enter the end epoch time (e.g., 1734431999): 1734431999
 ```

 ## Output
-- Raw events data will be saved to mg.lionheartfundingprogram.com-report.json.
+- Raw events data will be saved to `mg.yourdomain.com-report.json`.
-- Filtered results will be saved to mg.lionheartfundingprogram.com-filtered-report.json if filtering is applied.
+- Filtered results will be saved to `mg.yourdomain.com-filtered-report.json` if filtering is applied.
-- CSV files will be saved as mg.lionheartfundingprogram.com-report.csv or mg.lionheartfundingprogram.com-filtered-report.csv.
+- CSV files will be saved as `mg.yourdomain.com-report.csv` or `mg.yourdomain.com-filtered-report.csv`.

 ## Notes
 - Ensure that the epoch time format is correct and that the time range covers the events you wish to retrieve.